zzz0072/rtenv-1/documentation/kernel-internal.md

 * Bring up tasks

 # System call
 System calls provides services interface from kernel to user tasks.
 It's interface implementation is in syscall.s.
-It merely calls svc (See: Supervisor Calls) to switch from thread mode to handler mode (See: Operating modes).
+It merely calls svc (See: `Supervisor Calls`) to switch from thread mode to handler mode (See: `Operating modes`).
 The difference between implementations are system call number.

 * Flow
     * User task calls a system call in thread mode.
-Functions parameters and return value storage is unified.
-See: `Procedure Call Standard for the ARM Architecture`.
+Functions parameters and return value storage is unified (See: `Procedure Call Standard for the ARM Architecture`).
     * syscall.s pass system call number in r7 and switch to handler mode.
     * kernel resumed right after activate() and run related system call according to system call number in r7.
     * kernel saves result and put task information into wait queue.